Everything you need to know about Verdi’s Aida in one place – right here!

 Aida’s ‘big hit’ is the Triumphal March, which you’re sure to recognise.
 Within the opera, it marks Radamès’ victorious return from battle in Act II.
 The march uses a martial, war-like rhythm and layers brass upon brass as the melodic line rises, getting steadily louder until the full chorus enters, creating a magnificent wall of sound.

 However, Aida also features music of great delicacy, such as Aida’s Act III aria ‘O patria mia’.
 A yearning lament for the homeland she will never see again (her father has just lost his kingdom and been taken captive), the soprano line is accompanied by a wistful oboe melody.
-With heart-breaking repetitions of the words ‘mai piu’ (never more), the aria becomes increasingly dreamlike, leading to an ethereal, floated top C. Hear it below sung by our own Aida – soprano Alexandra Zabala.
+With heart-breaking repetitions of the words ‘mai piu’ (never more), the aria becomes increasingly dreamlike, leading to an ethereal, floated top C. Hear it below sung by our own Aida – soprano Alexandra Zabala, plus other extracts.

 Listen out especially for the opening and close of the piece.
 Instead of a big, bold overture, Verdi chooses a hushed prelude – the violins open with Aida’s theme played almost as a whisper.
 And at the end, the music seems to fade out – the orchestra and chorus become more and more distant as the lovers die entombed together.